Master of Science in Athletic Training Curriculum

 3 BIO302L Physiology Lab

 Laboratory experiments emphasizing comparative physiology between human and other animals.
 Three hours of laboratory per week.
-Prerequisites: BIO201L.
-Corequisite or Prerequisite: BIO302.
+Corequisite: BIO302.
 Additional Fee(s): Laboratory fees.

 2 EXS101 Introduction to Exercise Science